pirueto2004/Todo-App/README.md

 ## Security

 A basic password protection was added to our app so that only our friends and family we really trust can use the app.

-Authentication is required on all routes.
+## Authentication is required on all routes.

+You need a username and a password to use the App.

 For protecting our app from malicious hackers we installed the node package 'sanitize-html' to clean up and sanitize our text or input before we actually accepted into our database.